 Alice Eduardo

-Known as the “Woman of Steel,” Alice Eduardo stands out in a male-dominated construction industry through her innovative approach and refusal to conform to traditional gender roles.
-Her journey has been characterised by sacrifices and hard work, and she is recognized not only for her business leadership but also for her commitment to building hope through job creation and infrastructure development.
-Alice is a remarkable figure who inspires others through her achievements and philanthropic efforts, demonstrating that strong leadership can pave the way for progress in both business and society
+Alice Eduardo is known as the “Woman of Steel”.
+She stands out in a male-dominated construction industry through her innovative approach and refusal to conform to traditional gender roles.
+Her journey has been filled with sacrifice and hard work.
+However, she is recognized not only for her business leadership but also for her commitment to building hope through job creation and infrastructure development.
+Alice is a remarkable individual who inspires others through her accomplishments and philanthropic efforts.
+She is demonstrating that strong leadership can pave the way for progress in both business and society.
+She is one of the top successful business women in the Philippines.

 Teresita Sy-Coson

 Teresita Sy-Coson is a prominent figure in the Philippines.
 She is leading various sectors of SM Investments Corporation, which was founded by her late father, Henry Sy.
-As the vice chairwoman of SMIC, one of the largest publicly traded holding companies in the Philippines, she plays a crucial role in its continued growth and success.
-Teresita is also the chairwoman of BDO Unibank, the largest bank in the Philippines, which showcases her influence across banking and finance.
+As the vice chairwoman of SMIC.
+It is one of the largest publicly traded holding companies in the Philippines.
+She is playing a crucial role in the company’s continued growth and success.
+Teresita is also the chairwoman of BDO Unibank, which is the largest bank in the Philippines.
+It showcases her influence across banking and finance.

-Her journey in entrepreneurship began with her family’s businesses, and she has since become a role model for aspiring women entrepreneurs.
-By following in her father’s footsteps, Teresita not only honors his legacy but also inspires a new generation of women to achieve their own successes.
-In addition to her leadership roles, she is involved with SM Foundation, Inc., where she focuses on sustainability initiatives in education, healthcare, livelihood, and shelter.
-She also serves as an adviser to the Board of Directors at SM Prime Holdings, Inc., and represented the Philippines on the ASEAN Business Advisory Council from 2011 to 2019.
+Her journey in entrepreneurship began with her family’s businesses.
+She has been working to become a role model for aspiring women entrepreneurs.
+Teresita not only honors his legacy but also inspires a new generation of women to achieve their own successes by following in her father’s footsteps.
+In addition to her leadership roles, she is involved with SM Foundation, Inc., where she focuses on sustainability initiatives in education, healthcare, livelihood and shelter.
+She also serves as an adviser to the Board of Directors at SM Prime Holdings, Inc. and represented the Philippines on the ASEAN Business Advisory Council from 2011 to 2019.

-With her extensive experience in retail merchandising, mall development, and banking, Teresita has been recognized as one of Fortune’s 50 Power BusinessWomen.
+Teresita has been recognized as one of Fortune’s 50 Power BusinessWomen with her extensive experience in retail merchandising, mall development and banking.
 Her contributions to various industries and her commitment to social responsibility make her an influential icon in the business community.
+She is one of the top successful business women in the Philippines.

 Sam Blanquera

 Sam Blanquera is a seasoned professional with a wealth of experience in various leadership roles within the business sector.
-Currently, she serves as the Co-founder and Chief Operations Officer of Shoppable Business, the leading B2B marketplace in the Philippines.
-Her impressive background includes positions at several companies such as AHG Lab, Sterling Galleon Corporation, and Openovate Labs, among others.
-Sam is also pursuing a Bachelor of Science in Business Administration with a focus on Tariff and Customs Administration at the Lyceum of the Philippines University.
+Currently, she serves as the Co-founder and Chief Operations Officer of Shoppable Business, which is the leading B2B marketplace in the Philippines.
+Her impressive background includes positions at several companies such as AHG Lab, Sterling Galleon Corporation and Openovate Labs, among others.
+Sam has also pursued a Bachelor of Science in Business Administration with a focus on Tariff and Customs Administration at the Lyceum of the Philippines University.

 At Shoppable Business, Sam collaborates closely with the founder, Carlo Silva, to support startups, established businesses, and aspiring entrepreneurs.
-The company is dedicated to enhancing eCommerce through specialised logistics, marketplace solutions, B2B tools, and financial products.
+The company is dedicated to enhancing eCommerce through specialised logistics, marketplace solutions, B2B tools and financial products.
 Sam is committed to transforming the eCommerce landscape into a diverse and authentic ecosystem, together with her talented team.
+She is one of the top female technopreneurs in the Philippines.

 Rissa Mananquil Trillo

 Rissa Mananquil Trillo is a renowned model and beauty columnist who has always aspired to create her own makeup line that would celebrate Filipina beauty while caring for the skin.
-With her extensive experience in testing various makeup brands, Rissa aimed to develop products she could genuinely endorse.
-This ambition led to the founding of Happy Skin, a cosmetics and skincare brand that is gaining recognition as a global Filipino brand, built by Filipino minds committed to delivering world-class quality.
+Rissa aimed to develop products she could genuinely endorse with her extensive experience in testing various makeup brands.
+This ambition led her to the founding of Happy Skin, which is a cosmetics and skincare brand that is gaining recognition as a global Filipino brand.
+The brand is built by Filipino minds, who are committed to delivering world-class quality.

 Happy Skin focuses on celebrating the unique beauty of Filipinas and aims to inspire women of all ages across the Philippines.
-Rissa recognized the need for products specifically designed for Filipino skin, and her dedication to this vision drove her through the challenges of entrepreneurship.
-Establishing Happy Skin required time, collaboration, and numerous trials, but Rissa’s commitment has made her a notable figure in the beauty industry.
-Through her efforts, she has not only created high-quality products but has also encouraged countless Filipinos to pursue their dreams.
+Rissa recognized the need for products specifically designed for Filipino skin and her dedication to this vision drove her through the challenges of entrepreneurship.
+It took time, teamwork, and many trials to create Happy Skin, but Rissa’s dedication has made her a well-known name in the beauty industry.
+Through her hard work, she has created quality products and inspired many Filipinos to pursue their dreams.

 Carmina Bayombong

 Carmina Bayombong is a leading figure in technological development and innovation both in the Philippines and globally.
 As the Co-Founder and CEO of InvestEd, she has created a platform dedicated to providing underprivileged youth with access to quality education.
-Under her leadership, InvestEd has assisted thousands of students across 585 universities in 64 provinces, gaining recognition from various news outlets worldwide.
-Carmina’s vision is to empower Filipino youth by breaking down barriers to success through educational loans, skills coaching, and emotional support.
+InvestEd has assisted thousands of students across 585 universities in 64 provinces, gaining recognition from various news outlets worldwide under her leadership.
+Carmina’s vision is to empower Filipino youth by breaking down barriers to success through educational loans, skills coaching and emotional support.

 InvestEd is recognized as one of the top educational loan providers in the Philippines.
 The company aims to establish a sustainable student loan program across developing nations.
 Carmina has trained over 10,000 young people in essential skills such as employment readiness and financial literacy, while also raising millions for education-focused initiatives.
-With a decade of experience in education finance, she has represented Asia in international forums and has a strong focus on social innovation.
+She has represented Asia in international forums and has a strong focus on social innovation with a decade of experience in education finance.

 Angela Chen-Delantar

-With a strong emphasis on impact, the programs offered by Eskwelabs have proven successful, with 90 percent of graduates securing jobs within 90 days and experiencing a 50 percent increase in their starting salaries.
-Through her leadership, Angela continues to inspire many and drive technological advancements that open doors for aspiring professionals in the ever-evolving job market.
+With a special emphasis on impact, the programs offered by EscweLabs have proven successful, with 90 percent of graduates finding a job within 90 days and increasing their starting salary by 50 percent.
+Through her leadership, Angela is inspiring many and driving technological advancements that open doors for ambitious professionals in an ever-evolving job market.

 Conclusion

 A few years ago, women-owned enterprises accounted for only 20% of all businesses, but this number is expected to grow to 33% by 2030.
-This shift is having a significant impact on the economy, as women-led ventures generate employment for over 27 million people in the Philippines.
-The business landscape in the Philippines is experiencing a positive transformation as more women enter the field.
+This shift is having a significant impact on the economy, as women-led enterprises create jobs for over 27 million people in the Philippines.
+The business landscape in the Philippines is undergoing a positive transformation as more women enter the field.
 These businesses not only create jobs but also contribute to overall economic growth.
-For many women, owning a business provides the independence they seek and the economic and social success they need.
+For many women, business ownership gives them the independence they seek and the economic and social success they need.

 Nationally, female entrepreneurship is essential for future economic prosperity.
 As women continue to shape industries and drive innovation, their contributions are reshaping the way business is conducted.
-Supporting women entrepreneurs is crucial for promoting equity and justice, but it also serves as a smart strategy for economic development.
-By empowering women in business, we enhance our local and national economies while inspiring future generations to pursue their dreams and overcome obstacles.
+Supporting women entrepreneurs is important for promoting equality and justice, but it also serves as a smart strategy for economic growth.
+By empowering women in business, we grow our local and national economies while also inspiring future generations to pursue their dreams and overcome obstacles.